bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 - **`BKTClient#fetchEvaluations()`**
 - **`BKTClient#flush()`**

-These methods return `Promise` and might rejects with `BKTException`, so you should make sure to catch the error.
+These methods return `Promise` and might reject with `BKTException``, so you should make sure to catch the error.

 ## Supported features